 Meditation and contemplative prayer have been my spiritual foundation for over 35 years.
 My experiences as a hermit monk in northern Ontario shaped my early adult life, and later, I joined The Little Brothers of Jesus, a Catholic fraternity founded by Charles de Foucauld.
 After spending many years as a monk, I became a lay person and married Nancy, the love of my life.
 More than 25 years ago, I led one of the first cognitive therapy groups in my community.
 Since that time, I have spent 20 years working with a cutting edge program that focused on helping people with severe mental health concerns to think clearly and find their dreams.
 I credit the effectiveness of this approach to my discovery of the field of positive psychology, founded by Martin Seligman.

-The practice of Positive Psychology offers a recipe for contentment that I teach to my clients.
+The practice of a Positive Approach offers a recipe for contentment that I teach to my clients.
 But what I find really exciting is that the synergy between positive psychology and traditional approaches creates results and benefits that far exceed either of these approaches alone.
 I work with doctors, lawyers, factory workers, general laborers and families who are seeking to improve focus and communication skills.
 I also work with individuals who are experiencing more severe mental health challenges, including bipolar disorder.
-The FRAMES™ tools outlined in this book draw from ancient wisdom, clear science from the field of positive psychology and proven approaches like cognitive behavioural therapy.
-My training and years of experience have taught me many things, but it is the mental health issues in my family that have taught me the most.
+The FRAMES™ tools outlined in this book draw from ancient wisdom, clear science from the field of positive psychology and proven approaches like cognitive behavioral therapy.
+My training and years of experience have taught me many things, but it is the mental health issues in my family that has taught me the most.
 When we are directly affected by the challenges relating to mental health, we learn the true meaning of support and setting limits.
 Some of my family has asked me not to mention them specifically in this handbook, but they do want you to know that our intimate experience with mental health issues has touched each of us deeply and the process of working through these challenges has brought us to the other side as better human beings.
-We know our humanity, our brokenness and our healing.
+We know our humanity, our brokenness, and our healing.

 Mental Health Support Service is open to all

 This book is meant to be inclusive of all races and religions.
 These are the communities that I support and that I choose to serve.
 A word about the use of Frames™ in the book: At times FRAMES™ is capitalized.
 This refers to the acronym standing for Fun, Relationships, Appearance and health, Mess or procrastination issues, Economics and Sunshine to yourself and others.
-At other times frames is not capitalized and this is referring to the 4 frames explained below.
+At other times frames are not capitalized and this is referring to the 4 frames explained below.
 These 4 frames transcend religion and race but they require faith, faith in ourselves and, at times, a knowledge that perhaps what is happening is beyond us.
-I am a Christian; however I have tried to make this manual inclusive of all faiths because we will all benefit from focusing on the frames that are outlined in this manual.
+I am a Christian; however, I have tried to make this manual inclusive of all faiths because we will all benefit from focusing on the frames that are outlined in this manual.

 Many of the ideas presented in this handbook are not my original ideas, but have been gleaned from ancient wisdom and are supported by documented scientific research.
 During my years of combined mental health work and spiritual practice, I learned that by applying the FRAMES™ tools to each of the frames described in this book people are able to get on with their lives and develop a sense of meaning that extends beyond them